Are you Gaslighting Yourself? A Common Response to Emotional Abuse.

 Get Started with Psychotherapy for Emotional Abuse

 I specialize in therapy for emotional abuse recovery.
-Many of my clients use self-gaslighting as a subconscious tool to cope with emotional abuse.
+Many of my clients use self-gaslighting as a subconscious tool to cope with the abuse they experienced.
 Contact me to learn more about self-gaslighting and how therapy can help.

 Online Locations: Nashville, Tennessee – Brentwood, Tennessee – Atlanta, Georgia – Sandy Springs, Georgia – Greater Tennessee and Georgia Area